codeconscious/xkcd-scream-cipher/README.md

 ## Summary

-- Replaces all letters in strings with A's containing various diacritics (e.g., "A̋", "A̧", "A̤")
+- Replaces all letters in strings with `A`'s containing various diacritics (e.g., `A̋`, `A̧`, `A̤`)
-- Decodes such strings, returning them back to their original letters
+- Decodes such strings, reverting them back to their original letters
 - Non-supported characters (digits, punctuation, etc.) are not converted and are included as-is
 - Multiple strings can be passed at once